BraadMartin/simple-graphql-api/readme.txt

   "posts": [
     {
       "ID": 13,
+      "post_title": {
-      "post_title": "GraphQL FTW",
+        "raw": "GraphQL FTW",
+        "rendered": "GraphQL FTW"
+      "post_content": {
-      "post_content": "When you only want certain fields, consider GraphQL.", "some_custom_field": "Oh yeah, custom fields work too" },
+        "raw": "When you only want certain fields, consider GraphQL.", "rendered": "<p>When you only want certain fields, consider GraphQL.</p>\n" }
+      "some_custom_field": "Oh yeah, custom fields work too" },
     {
       "ID": 17,
+      "post_title": {
-      "post_title": "Multiple posts at a time?
-No problem", "post_content": "Query posts, terms, comments, and users in a single request using the /any/ endpoint.", "some_custom_field": ""
+        "raw": "Multiple posts at a time?
+No problem", "rendered": "Multiple posts at a time?
+No problem" "post_content": {
+        "raw": "Query posts, terms, comments, and users in a single request using the /any/ endpoint.", "rendered": "<p>Query posts, terms, comments, and users in a single request using the /any/ endpoint.</p>\n" }
+      "some_custom_field": ""
     }
   ]